In-Person Individual Therapy in Los Angeles

 We approach therapy as a collaborative, relational process — one that honors your lived experience, identities, and the realities shaping your world.

 Many people seek individual therapy when life starts to feel heavier, noisier, or harder to make sense of.
+This may include navigating big emotions, moments of overwhelm, or ongoing stress that doesn’t seem to resolve on its own.

-You’re not failing.
+You’re not Broken.
 You’re human.

 Many people come to individual therapy wondering whether their struggles are “normal,” worrying that something is fundamentally wrong with them, or feeling like they should be past this by now.
-It’s common to wonder whether what you’re experiencing is a personal shortcoming rather than a response to everything you’ve lived through.

 In reality, feeling overwhelmed, disconnected, anxious, or stuck is a common human response to living in a demanding world.